Dommnique/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-script that changes the working directory to the user’s home directory 3-script that displays current directory contents in a long format 4-script that displays current directory contents, including hidden files 5-script that displays current directory contents`
+2-script that changes the working directory to the user’s home directory 3-script that displays current directory contents in a long format 4-script that displays current directory contents, including hidden files 5-script that displays current directory contents 6-script that creates a directory named my first directory in the tmp directory`